igorvoltaic/edat/README.md

 In this project these tiers are represented by:

-**Controllers**: A set of single-purpose functions triggered by user's request to a certain api route and passing provided parameters to the logic tier using DTO (data-transfer object) models.
+**Controllers**: A set of single-purpose functions triggered by user's request to a certain api route and passing provided parameters to the logic tier

 **Services:**: The engine of the app which contains all the logic, decisions making, processing and task scheduling.